-The Vikings were a people with their origins in the areas of modern day Denmark, Norway, and Sweden active during the Viking Age of European history (793-1066 AD).
+The Vikings were a people with their origin in the areas of modern-day Denmark, Norway, and Sweden active during the Viking Age of European history (793-1066 CE).

 They lived a rural life in which the majority of the population engaged in agricultural practices such as fishing and hunting.
-They are also remembered for their trade, raids, conquests, and especially for their fascinating religious beliefs and myths articulated in their sagas, poems, and literature.
-The primary sources for learning about Viking religious belief are the Eddas, a collection literary works composed in Iceland during the 13th century.
+The Vikings are also remembered for their trade, raids, conquests, and especially for their fascinating religious beliefs and myths communicated in their sagas, poems, and literature.
+The primary sources for learning about Viking religious belief are the Eddas, a collection of literary works composed in Iceland during the thirteenth century.

 Gods and Mythical Beings

-Loki is chained to three rocks for eternity as punishment for fooling Hoder (Odin’s blind son) into murdering Baldr (the “shining prince” of goodness).
-As Loki struggle to break free from his confines, the reverberations will shake the world where trees will be uprooted and mountains shall fall over.
+In other legends, Loki is chained to three rocks for eternity as punishment for fooling Hoder (Odin’s blind son) into murdering Baldr (the “shining prince” of goodness).
+As Loki struggles to break free from his confines, the reverberations will shake the world where trees will be uprooted and mountains will fall over.
 As Loki regains his strength the world will be damaged as harsh and unforgiving winters assault the surface eventually leading to no summer at all.
-Battles will rage everywhere as father fights son, and brother fights brother until the world lies in ruins.
-When Loki breaks free from the rock the sky will split open, and his monstrous wolf, Fenrir, will swallow the sun.
+Battles will rage everywhere as father fights son and brother fights brother until the world lies in ruins.
+When Loki breaks free from the rock the sky will split open and his monstrous wolf, Fenrir, will swallow the sun.
 Loki will lead an army of giants, monsters, and the dead from the underworld on a ship made from the fingernails of the dead.
 Odin assembles his own army, the Einherjar, from the slain on the battlefields to fight Loki.

-However, the gods will be defeated despite their massive armies.
-Thor is eaten by Fenrir while Vidar (Thor’s brother) will rip Fenrir in two from the jawbones.
-The world is destroyed by fire and subsides beneath the sea before a new world is born when new land rises from the sea.
-Only the gods Vidar and Vali (Odin’s sons) and Modi and Magni will survive the destruction of the world alongside one man and one woman, Lifthrasir and Lif, who give rise to a new race of human beings.
-The gods Hoder and Baldr will be freed from the underworld.
+The gods will be defeated despite their huge armies.
+Thor is eaten by Fenrir and his brother Vidar will rip Fenrir in two from the jawbones.
+The world is destroyed by fire and subsides beneath the sea before a new world is born.
+Only the gods Vidar, Vali, Modi, and Magni will survive the destruction of the world along with one man and one woman, Lifthrasir and Lif, who give rise to a new race of human beings.

-The Vikings who died of natural causes faced the unattractive prospect of Hel, a cold and damp underworld realm.
+The Vikings who died of natural causes faced the unattractive prospect of Hel, a cold and damp underworld.
 Only Vikings selected for sacrifice or those chosen to die in battle by Odin’s valkyries (a race of supernatural and warlike females) could enter Asgard (the home of the gods) via the “rainbow bridge.”
-Half of the dead from the battlefield go to Freyja’s Fólkvangar while the other half belong to Odin’s hall of the slain (Valhalla).
-In Valhalla they fight each other all day in preparation for the battle of Ragnarok, and feast in the evenings on the meat of a magical boar and the milk of a magical goat.
+Half of the dead from the battlefield go to Freyja’s Fólkvangar and the other half belongs to Odin’s hall of the slain (Valhalla).
+In Valhalla they fight each other all day in preparation for the battle of Ragnarok and feast in the evenings on the meat of a magical boar and the milk of a magical goat.

 Conversion to Christianity

-The Vikings made contact with Christianity through raids and their settling into territories with Christian populations (including England, Scotland, and Ireland) where they had little issue adopting Christian religious modes and beliefs.
-Adopting to Christianity was a slow and gradual process and by the mid-11th century, Christianity was well established in Denmark and most of Norway.
-The Viking Age came to an end with the the spread of Christianity after the Battle of Stiklestad (1030 AD) and the establishment of Christianity as the dominant religion.
+The Vikings made contact with Christianity through raids and their settling into territories with Christian populations, notably England, Scotland, and Ireland, where they had little issue adopting Christian religious modes and beliefs.
+Adopting to Christianity was a slow and gradual process and by the mid-eleventh century, Christianity was well established in Denmark and most of Norway.
+The Viking Age came to an end with the spread of Christianity after the Battle of Stiklestad (1030 CE) and the establishment of Christianity as the dominant religion.
 A succession of defeats in England, Ireland, and Scotland brought the era to a close.